godnhiggy/simpleshare/README.md

 2. Email/Text Message contact list
 Combining these two thoughts allows the user to target an audience with their thoughts and products in a unique way.

-This project has multiple purploses, all of which is for my own growth in the following areas.
+This project has multiple purposes, all of which is for my own growth in the following areas.
   a.
 To develop a functional app that can genuinely help others.
   b.
 To develop my personal programming skills (I have an exciting journey ahead.... :] )
   c.
 To develop my teaching skills for my high school Computer Science program

   The functionality of the app is very limited as of the original push.
-Possible future features:
+Possible future focus and features of this project:
   a. personalizing the videos to individuals within the group that the video is sent to
   b. organizing contacts into readily identifiable and choosable "permanent" groups
   c. finding a way to automatically search, find and choose from public information phone service providers for the text messaging feature(a very sticky issue)